The great thing about Hawaii is that each island is different from all of the others.

 From November through April you will even have the chance to see Hawaii's winter visitors, the humpback whales.

-They sail from Port Allen Harbor on the south shore which is much more convenient for most visitors than one of thew few remaining operators that leave from Hanalei on the North Shore.
+One tour company that almost always receives positive reviews is Captain Andy's Sailing Adventures.
+They run both sailing and rafting expeditions along the Na Pali Coast.
+They sail from Port Allen Harbor on the south shore which is much more convenient for most visitors than one of the few remaining operators that leave from Hanalei on the North Shore.

 Now that we've covered seeing Kauai from the air and from the sea, there are a couple of things that are "must-see's" by land.